 Following on from the Add/Modify/Delete a SubVS section, continue with the steps below:

 When the Modify button is clicked a configuration screen for the SubVS appears.
 This contains a subset of the configuration options that a normal Virtual Service has.

 For a description of SubVS specific fields, refer to the SubVS WUI Options section.

 For a description of the other (non-SubVS specific) fields and options, refer to the Web User Interface (WUI), Configuration Guide on the Documentation Page.

 For steps on how to configure a Virtual Service, refer to the Virtual Services and Templates, Feature Description on the Documentation Page.

 When a SubVS is added to a Virtual Service, the Transparency setting on the Virtual Service is enabled and cannot be changed.
 This is because the Virtual Service forwards the client request transparently to the SubVS.
 The Transparency setting on the SubVS can be enabled or disabled as required.

 The SSL Acceleration and Reencrypt options must be set in the parent Virtual Service, not in the SubVS.
 If these options are enabled, data is decrypted, then passed to the SubVS and re-encrypted on the way out of the SubVS.

-For Exchange, Kemp recommends that ESP is not enabled on the parent service but instead is enabled in the SubVSs.
+For Exchange, Progress Kemp recommends that the Edge Security Pack (ESP) and Web Application Firewall (WAF) is not enabled on the parent service but instead is enabled in the SubVSs.